 TG-1701 is an investigational oral, once-daily BTK inhibitor that irreversibly binds to and inhibits Bruton’s tyrosine kinase (BTK), a crucial driver of B-cell proliferation.

 B-cell receptor (BCR) signaling drives normal B-cell development and supports the growth and survival of malignant B-cells.
-Targeting BTK has been validated as a therapeutic strategy for B-cell malignancies such as CLL and NHL.
+Targeting BTK has been validated as an important therapeutic strategy for select B-cell malignancies including CLL and NHL.

 Despite the demonstrated activity of anti-PD-L1and PD-1 therapy across a variety of cancers, there is limited clinical trial experience with this class of drugs across different types of B-cell cancers such as Non-Hodgkin’s Lymphoma (NHL) and chronic lymphocytic leukemia (CLL), which is the focus of our team.

-Preclinically, it has been shown that the effects of anti-PD-L1 can be enhanced by complementing other mechanisms in the tumor microenvironment, like targeting CD20 and CD47 for example, which may render the malignant cells more vulnerable to the host immune system.
-Based on this preclinical data, we are exploring combination regimens in an effort to optimize the effects of the anti-PD-L1 antibodies against lymphoma and CLL.
+Preclinically, it has been shown that the effects of anti-PD-L1 can be enhanced by other drugs which have a complementary effect on the tumor microenvironment, like targeting CD20 and CD47 for example, which may render the malignant cells more vulnerable to the host immune system.
+Based on this preclinical data, we are exploring combination regimens in an effort to optimize the effects of the anti-PD-L1 antibodies against B- cell lymphomas and CLL.